iOS 26

 The next thing you need to do is disable bloatware.
 Android phones usually come with multiple pre-installed Apps from manufacturers and carriers.

-It’s annoying since you can’t get rid of them unless you root your Android phone or install a custom ROM.
+It’s annoying because you can’t get rid of them unless you root your Android phone or install a custom ROM.
 However, you can disable them.
-To do that, go over Apps settings and disable them from the available options.
+To do that, go to the app settings and disable them from the available options.

 When you do so, you prevent them from auto-updating.
-You might see a warning message to not disabling or deleting the built-in App, but don’t panic you’ll be fine.
+You might see a warning message about not enabling or deleting the built-in app, but don’t panic—you’ll be fine.

-Android phone makers understand that bloatware is bad for the user’s experience, and ship their phones with less bloatware possible.
+Android phone makers understand that bloatware can negatively affect the user experience and ship their phones with as little bloatware as possible.

-The Samsung Galaxy use to come with over 50 pre-installed apps, now they come with around 30.
-It’s still bad though, but they’ve improved a lot.
+The Samsung Galaxy used to come with over 50 pre-installed apps, but now it has around 30.
+It’s still bad, though, but they’ve improved a lot.

-Some Android phones, like the Essential Phone PH-1 even comes with zero bloatware.
+Some Android phones, like the Essential Phone PH-1, even come with zero bloatware.
 Clean software means a good user experience.

 Security